CGCookie/blender-addon-updater/README.md

   - Default: [], recommended/as configured in demo addon: ["*.pyc"]
   - Notes: This explicitly will delete all files in the local addon install which match any of the rules, and will run after a backup is taken (so the backup is complete), but before the overwrite_patterns are applied.
 If the structure or files of an addon may change in the future, it may be wise to set remove_pre_update_patterns to ["*.py","*.pyc"] which would ensure all python files are always removed prior to the update, thus ensuring no longer used files aren't present.
 Using it in this fashion would also negate the need to specify the same patterns in the overwrite_patterns option.
 Note this option only deletes files, not folders.
   - Examples:
-    - ["*"] means all files in the addon (except those under the dedicated udpater subfolder of the addon) will always be deleted prior to running the update.
+    - ["*"] means all files in the addon (except those under the dedicated updater subfolder of the addon) will always be deleted prior to running the update.
 This is nearly equivalent to using clean=True in the run_update method (however that will also delete folders)
     -  ["*.pyc"] means pycache files are always removed prior to update, which is a safe
 - **backup_ignore_patterns:** A setting to ignore certain files or folders when performing a backup prior to installing an update/target version, useful to avoid copying resources or large files that wouldn't be replaced by the update anyways (via not being included in the overwrite_patterns setting)
   - Type: List of strings